mojomojo1/bootkon/docs/labs/5_dataplex.md

 15. Rule name: `bootkon-dquality-ml-fraud-prediction`
 16. Description : `Regularly check the ML fraud detection prediction quality results`
 17. Leave the column name empty
 18. Provide the following SQL statement.
-Dataplex will utilize this SQL statement to create a SQL clause of the form SELECT COUNT(*) FROM (sql statement) to return success/failure.
+Dataplex will utilize this to create a SQL clause of the form SELECT COUNT(*) FROM (sql statement) to return success/failure.
 The assertion rule is passed if the returned assertion row count is 0.

 ```SQL
 -- Assertion SQL (replace your-project-id with your project-id value in 1 place)